ClassicSours/Math385-ADS-Blog/content/home/publications_selected.md

 # This widget displays publications from `content/publication/` which have
 # `selected = true` in their `+++` front matter.
 widget = "publications_selected"
-active = true
+active = false
 date = 2016-04-20

-title = "Past Projects"
+title = "Hello World"
 subtitle = ""

 # Order that this section will appear in.